Bacolod Food Trip Guide

 Food definitely plays a huge role in the thriving culture and economy of Bacolod City.
 For visitors, what better way to get to know the city than to try their local cuisine?
-Food has always been tied closely to a place’s history, culture and Bacolod is no exception.
+Food has always been tied closely to a place’s history and culture, and Bacolod is no exception.
 A food trip to Bacolod is one of the must-try activities in the city.
-With plenty of must-try local delicacies within easy reach, it’s one of those effortless activities and is a delight to partake in.
+With plenty of must-try local delicacies within easy reach, it’s an effortless activity and a delight to partake in.

 1. Piaya (Piyaya)

-Piaya or Piyaya is a local Bacolodnon pastry that’s the number one product in Pasalubong Centers.
-Piaya is a toasted flatbread made out of dough filled with muscovado or unrefined sugar and glucose syrup mixture then sprinkled with sesame seeds.
+Piaya or Piyaya is a local Bacolodnon pastry, the number one product in Pasalubong Centers.
+Piaya is a toasted flatbread made of dough filled with muscovado or unrefined sugar and glucose syrup, then sprinkled with sesame seeds.

 Where to buy Piaya?